Home

 Senior German Shepherds Health

-A change in lifestyle, preventive measures and lots of love can help your dog in its journey from prime time to down time.
+However, your aging animal has new needs that must be met just as with any other aging animal or human being.
+A change in lifestyle, preventive measures such as Glyco-Flex for Dogs and lots of love can help your dog in its journey from prime time to down time.
 First, just how old is your dog - really?

-Depending on the breed and size, your pet may have a life expectancy from around eight years (for most of the giant breeds) to fourteen or more (for the toy/smaller breeds).
 Keep in mind that these are only approximations - your pet, depending on its health and quality of life could live longer (or shorter) than these figures.
 Most dogs fall anywhere between these two.

 Typically, German Shepherds life spans fall somewhere in the 11-13 year range.
 Additionally, your aging GSD will begin to show signs of aging based on its quality of life, condition of health, size, breed and hereditary considerations.